drwetter/testssl.sh/bin/Readme.md

 for new / advanced cipher suites and/or features which are not in the official branch like CHACHA20+POLY1305 and CAMELIA 256 bit ciphers.

-The binariesi tn this directory are all compiled from an OpenSSL 1.0.2 fork from Peter Mosmans (https://github.com/PeterMosmans/openssl).
+The binaries in this directory are all compiled from an OpenSSL 1.0.2 fork from Peter Mosmans (https://github.com/PeterMosmans/openssl).
 Thx a bunch, Peter!